The Musketeers of Pig Alley: Influence

 In his book The Movie Stars, film historian Richard Griffith wrote of the scene where Lillian Gish passes another woman on the street:

 Griffith's camera in this scene happened to focus on the unforgettable face of the nameless girl in the center of the shot and a murmurous wave swept audiences at this point in the film whenever it was shown.
 No one knows what became of this particular extra, but such raw material, and such camera accidents, became the stuff of stardom later on.
+Some believe the unknown extra is actually Dorothy Gish, Lillian Gish's sister.
+Perhaps we will never know for sure.